juniorsundarCasual/TGT/vault/volume-5.chapter-374.md

 The exercise continued for hours, with no success.
 While disappointing, this did not dissuade Yohn.
 He knew that this process was a time-intensive endeavour - not something that could be achieved in one day.

-As dinner-time had arrived, Yohn carefully packed up the apparatus and made his way to the mess hall.
+As dinner time had arrived, Yohn carefully packed up the apparatus and made his way to the mess hall.

 ____

 The next day was the same for Yohn.
 He'd shift filters in front of the lightbox while using his mana sense to evaluate the scene through a different process.
-He'd open himself up to the raw mana sense and observe the input light, and try to match it with the output, refracted and separated light.
+He'd open himself up to the raw mana sense observe the input light, and try to match it with the output, refracted and separated light.

 The day was nearly finished when Yohn finally achieved a breakthrough.
 He did not know exactly what he was seeing, but he knew that it was what he was looking for.
-The mana sense did not show the same image as he would have if he was to use his eyes.
+The mana sense did not show the same image as he would have if he had to use his eyes.
 What he saw was like a bouquet of blots.

-From this stage, it fell upon him on how he wished to analyse and decipher this bouquet of blots.
+From this stage, it fell upon him how he wished to analyse and decipher this bouquet of blots.
 What did he want them to mean?

 At this juncture, he decided to consult Markus.